touhouworldcup/thprac/README.md

 ---

 ### My antivirus says thprac is malware.
 Is it safe?
 Thprac contains no malicious code, but its behavior may trigger your antivirus.
-If flagged, add an exception or trust rule in your antivirus to allow thcrap to work.
+If flagged, add an exception or trust rule in your antivirus to allow thprac to work.
 Alternatively, you can try [this version](https://github.com/touhouworldcup/thprac/issues/112) and report back if the issue persists.

 ---